matrach/thermistor/README.md

 During an office day, a typical user of a mobile workstation may switch the way of operating their device between contexts, which implies different preferences.

 **Docked**
   The device operates as a tower computer, a user may only care about *Fan loudness* to not disturb others (especially in case of very loud fan).
+The lid is usually closed.

 **Powered**
   The device is connected to mains power and used directly.
 User cares about: